← Back to 史記

 西 西

-When Gaozu first rose as the Lord of Pei, Cao Can joined him as a personal attendant.
-He led the attack on Huling and Fangyu, engaged the army of the Qin Inspector, and routed it.
-He marched east to take Xue and struck the Sishui commandery garrison west of the outer walls of Xue.
-He attacked Huling a second time and captured it.
+When Gaozu first rose as the Lord of Pei, Cao Shen joined him as a personal attendant.
+Leading the attack on Huling and Fangyu, he engaged the army of the Qin Inspector and routed it.
+Marching east, he took Xue and struck the Sishui commandery garrison west of the outer walls of Xue.
+A second assault captured Huling.
 He was then reassigned to defend Fangyu.
 When Fangyu defected to Wei, he attacked it.
 When Feng defected to Wei, he attacked it as well.
-For these feats he was awarded the rank of Seventh-Order Grandee.
-He attacked the army of the Qin Marshal Yi east of Dang, defeated it, and captured Dang, Hufu, and Qishan.
-He advanced west from Xiayi to Yu, where he engaged the chariot and cavalry forces of Zhang Han.
-He stormed Yuanqi and Kangfu, and was the first man over the walls.
+He was awarded the rank of Seventh-Order Grandee.
+Against the army of the Qin Marshal Yi east of Dang, he won a victory and captured Dang, Hufu, and Qishan.
+Advancing west from Xiayi to Yu, he engaged Zhang Han's chariot and cavalry forces.
+At Yuanqi and Kangfu he stormed the walls and was the first man over them.
 He was promoted to the rank of Fifth-Order Grandee.
-He marched north to relieve E, attacked Zhang Han's army, broke through their battle lines, and pursued the enemy as far as Puyang.
-He attacked Dingtao and took Linji.
+Marching north to relieve E, he attacked Zhang Han's army, broke through its battle lines, and pursued the enemy as far as Puyang.
+At Dingtao he attacked and took Linji.
 He went south to relieve the siege of Yongqiu.
-He attacked the army of Li You, defeated it, slew Li You in battle, and captured a Qin marquis.
+In the battle against the army of Li You, he defeated the enemy, slew Li You, and captured a Qin marquis.
 After the Qin general Zhang Han defeated and killed Xiang Liang, the Lord of Pei and Xiang Yu withdrew their forces eastward.
 King Huai of Chu appointed the Lord of Pei as the governor of Dang commandery and placed the commandery's troops under his command.
-Thereupon Cao Can was given the title of Holder of Silk and styled Lord of Jiancheng.
-He was promoted to the rank of Duke of Qi, under the jurisdiction of Dang commandery.
+Thereupon Cao Shen was given the title of Holder of Silk and styled Lord of Jiancheng.
+He was promoted to the rank of Lord of Qi, under the jurisdiction of Dang commandery.

 3